Tennessee

 the occupation, profession, business, or trade.

-2024 amendments: In 2024, HB 1859 enacted language preventing boards from using “vague terms” like “good moral character or character and fitness.”
-Late amendments to HB 1859 deleted ambitious provisions that would have permitted consideration only of felonies and violent misdemeanors, and extended the 2018/2021 Act to many additional licenses (other than those in the purview of the courts, and certain licenses applicable to mental health, substance abuse, and education).
+2024 amendments: In 2024, HB 1859 enacted language forbidding boards from using “a vague term in its consideration and its notice or decision under this section, including good moral character or character and fitness, without also providing an explanation of how a prior conviction directly relates to the applicable occupation, profession, business, or trade, if such prior conviction serves as a basis for the licensing authority’s consideration and notice or decision.” § 62-76-104(g).
+Late amendments to HB 1859 deleted ambitious provisions that would have limited the types of records licensing boards could consider, allowing consideration only of felonies and violent misdemeanors, and extending the 2018/2021 Act to many additional licenses (other than those in the purview of the courts, and certain licenses applicable to mental health, substance abuse, and education).

 Certain mandatory licensing restrictions relaxed